 While it cheap and available it’s insulating properties derive primarily from the trapped air.
 But since there is no structure to maintain the trapped air it tends to settle and loose effectiveness.
 If you want to mix it with clay slip, I think the sawdust burned out of the slip would perform better, but I could not find in thermal conductivity test data to support any ash options.
 Perlite and Vermiculite are relatively inexpensive and offer better micro structures for insulation, it does not seem worth going with a sub par option.

 Fiberglass and Rock wool

-All the numbers shown are from various manufactures data sheets.
+All the numbers shown are from various manufacturer's data sheets.
 Check out the data sheets for any product you are considering.
-The numbers can vary from the charts on this blog a lot.
-Also be careful to compare apples with apples.
-Some vendors report thermal conductivity using btus and other Watts.
+The numbers can vary significantly from the charts on this blog.
+Also, be careful to compare apples with apples.
+Some vendors report thermal conductivity using BTUs and others Watts.
 It matters, they are not the same!